RealTimeLogic/Xedge32/doc/source/RMT.rst

 .. method:: rmttx:transmit(cfg, symbols)

-   Initiates the transmission of signals defined by RMT symbols.
+   Initiates the transmission of signals defined by RMT-symbols.

    :param table cfg: Configuration options for the transmission process.
-   :param table symbols: An array of RMT symbols or bytes to transmit.
+   :param table symbols: An array of RMT-symbols or bytes to transmit.

    The `cfg` table may include the following options:

    - **loop** (optional, default 0): Sets the number of transmission loops.
 A value of -1 indicates an infinite loop, which will require `rmttx:disable()` to be called to stop the transmission.
    - **eot** (optional, default 0): Determines the output level when transmission is complete or stopped.

+.. method:: rmttx:close()

+   Closes and releases the RMT TX channel

    Example: